ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 ## Static Assets

-Now it is time to populate the environment.
+This section outlines how to add static assets to populate the environment.

 ## Placing Road Signs